 As a result, doctors now categorize cases of periodontitis that arise from an existing condition in a separate group.

-Understanding the underlying health causes driving or exacerbating periodontal disease can help periodontists come up with a holistic therapy that addresses not only the symptoms of periodontitis but the root causes as well.
+Understanding the underlying health causes driving or exacerbating periodontal disease can help periodontists develop a holistic therapy that addresses not only the symptoms of periodontitis but also the root causes.

 What Do Healthy Gums Look Like?

 Healthy gums are firm and pink.

 Furthermore, gums that are in good shape do not bleed at all with routine brushing and flossing.